cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/creating-your-own-workflow.md

 # Resuming Support

-Resuming workflows is a way to continue execution after the execution has failed or has been cancelled, or after a Cloudify Manager failure (loss of power, or any other scenario leading to an ungraceful shutdown of the management worker).
+Resuming workflows is a way to continue execution after the execution has failed or has been cancelled, or after a {{< param cfy_manager_name >}} failure (loss of power, or any other scenario leading to an ungraceful shutdown of the management worker).

 Resuming a workflow essentially means running it again, so the workflow author must make sure the workflow is able to cope with being re-run.
 This is the easiest to achieve when organizing the workflow in terms of a tasks graph.
 The tasks graphs may be stored and restored while keeping information about the state of each operation in the graph.

-For convenience, Cloudify provides the `make_or_get_graph` function, which will take care of restoring a tasks graph during a resume, or will otherwise call a function which should create a new tasks graph.
+For convenience, {{< param product_name >}} provides the `make_or_get_graph` function, which will take care of restoring a tasks graph during a resume, or will otherwise call a function which should create a new tasks graph.
 This function also requires a `name` parameter, so that if the workflow creates multiple tasks graphs, they can be distinguished.

 *Example: Creating a resumable workflow using a tasks graph*